PRIME DIRECTIVES: 1. Serve the public trust 2. Protect the innocent 3. Uphold the law 4. [CLASSIFIED]

 Superhero: RoboCop is a superhero in all but name.
-He can get up moments after a fifteen-storey fall when his organics should be shmooshed.
+He can get up moments after a fifteen-story fall when his organics should be shmooshed.

 Superhero Origin: Alex Murphy was a dedicated police officer until he was gunned down by Clarence Boddicker's gang.
 Declared legally dead he was placed into the RoboCop program to become the superhero he is today.